THE VOLGA GERMANS IN PORTLAND

 John petitioned to become a naturalized citizen of the United States in 1914.

-John's World War I Registration Card show him working as a boilermaker helper at the Oregon Washington Railway and Navigation Company (later the Union Pacific Railroad) car shops at the foot of Russell Street.
-At the time of his military registration in September 1918, the Arndt's were living at 426 Shaver (now 616 NE Shaver Street).
+John's World War I Registration Card shows him working as a boilermaker helper at the Oregon Washington Railway and Navigation Company (later the Union Pacific Railroad) car shops at the foot of Russell Street.
+At the time of his military registration in September 1918, the Arndt's lived at 426 Shaver (now 616 NE Shaver Street).

 John died in 1937 and was buried at the Rose City Cemetery.
 Elizabeth died in 1952 and was buried next to John.

 John Richard Arndt, grandson of John and Elizabeth, shared the following memory: "The Arndt family home was at 3515 NE 13th Avenue, one house from Fremont and a couple of blocks from Irving Park where they used to graze their cattle when my father (John Jr.) was a young boy.
-Later, my father owned his own garbage route until he hurt his back in the 1940's, and sold it.
-Eventually, he died of cancer in May 1959 which also took the lives of his father in 1937 and his mother in 1952."
+Later, my father owned and operated a garbage route until he hurt his back in the 1940's and sold it.
+Eventually, he died of cancer in May 1959, which also took the lives of his father in 1937 and his mother in 1952."

 Sources